-You will still have symptoms of pneumonia after you leave the hospital:
+You will still have symptoms of pneumonia after you leave the hospital.

 You will need to take time off work.
 For a while, you might not be able to do other things that you are used to doing.

-If you smoke any tobacco products, STOP.
+If you smoke, now is the time to quit.
 Do not allow smoking in your home.

 Get plenty of rest when you go home.
 If you have trouble sleeping at night, take naps during the day.

-Do NOT take cough medicine or cold medicine unless your doctor says it is okay.
+Do not take cough or cold medicines unless your doctor says it is OK.
 Coughing helps your body get rid of mucus from your lungs.

-Your doctor or nurse will tell you if it is okay to use acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) for fever or pain.
-If these medicines are okay to use, your doctor will tell you how often to take them.
+Your doctor or nurse will tell you if it is OK to use acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) for fever or pain.
+If these medicines are OK to use, your doctor will tell you how often to take them.

-Get a flu shot every year.
-Ask your doctor if you need a pneumococcal (pneumonia) vaccine.
-Wash your hands often.
+- Ask your doctor if you need a pneumococcal (pneumonia) vaccine.

-Stay away from crowds.
-Ask visitors who have a cold to wear a mask.
+- Ask visitors who have a cold to wear a mask.

-Always have a back-up supply of oxygen in the home or with you when you go out.
+- Always have a back-up supply of oxygen at home or with you when you go out.